Raymond VII, Count of Toulouse

 Raymond VII (July 1197 – 27 September 1249) was Count of Toulouse, Duke of Narbonne and Marquis of Provence from 1222 until his death.

 Family and marriages

 Raymond was born at the Château de Beaucaire, the son of Raymond VI of Toulouse and Joan of England.
 Through his mother, he was a grandson of Henry II of England and a nephew of kings Richard I and John of England.

-In March 1211, Raymond VII married Sancha of Aragon.
+In March 1211, at the age of 13, Raymond VII married Sancha of Aragon.
 They had one daughter, Joan, and were divorced in 1241.
 He was engaged to Sanchia of Provence, but she married Richard of Cornwall instead.
 In 1243 Raymond married Margaret of Lusignan, the daughter of Hugh X of Lusignan and Isabella of Angoulême.
 They had no children and the Council of Lyons in 1245 granted Raymond a divorce.
-He then tried to get support of Blanche, mother of King Louis IX of France, to marry Beatrice of Provence, who had just become Countess of Provence, but Beatrice married Blanche's son Charles instead.
+He then tried to get support from Blanche, mother of King Louis IX of France, to marry Beatrice of Provence, who had just become Countess of Provence, but Beatrice married Blanche's son Charles instead.